Honorific speech in Japanese: Word beautification

 Word beautification (bikago, 美化語, "beautified speech", in tanka also sometimes gago, 雅語, "elegant speech") is the practice of making words more polite or "beautiful".
 This form of language is employed by the speaker to add refinement to one's manner of speech.
-This is commonly achieved by adding the prefix o- or go- to a word and used in conjunction with the polite form of verbs.
+Patricia Wetzel has pointed out that many of the Japanese grammarians who write about "beautification" are not talking about a set of specific forms in Japanese, but rather the pragmatic function of much of keigo that helps the person using it sound cultured or sophisticated.
+One aspect of keigo is adding the prefix o- or go- to a word and used in conjunction with the polite form of verbs.
 In the following example, o- before cha and senbei and the polite form of the verb are used to this effect.
 Generally o- is used before native Japanese words and go- is used before Sino-Japanese words, but there are exceptions.